 Saharan dust may bring colorful weekend sunsets in Louisiana

-For the past several years, Saharan dust has successfully made the trek across the Atlantic and appeared here in the Southern US.
+For the past several years, Saharan dust has successfully made the trek across the Atlantic and appeared here in the Southern U.S..
 This year is no exception.

 The smallest dust particles from the Saharan desert get swept up into a westerly atmospheric flow and this year, it will be flowing right into the Gulf of Mexico.